mr-bt/manager.README/README.md

 Being DRI means:

 * That a decision is either yours, or mine, but not both.
-* You don't have to get consensus, but that doesn't mean you shouldn't actively seek for it.
-You should have a good reason for not getting it and be able to articulate it when requested.
-* You don't have to reach an agreement, but that doesn't mean you shouldn't actively seek for it.
-You should have a good reason for not getting it and be able to articulate it when requested.
+* You don't have to get consensus or reach to an agreement.
 * The scope of my responsibility does not enclose your scope of responsibility.
 * I won't override you, but I can try to persuade you.
-* If you make a mistake, you fix it, take full accountability, and learn from it.
-Don't wait for someone to call it out.
+* If you make a mistake, take accountability, and learn from it.

 Being DRI does not mean:

 * You get to be thoughtless.
-* You're exempt from having to explain why you made a particular decision.
+* You're exempt from having to explain why you made a particular decision and be held accountable for it.
 * You're exempt from people telling you, ahead of time or afterwards, that you made a mistake.
+* You get to make decisions without attempting an agreement or include the stakeholders.
 * Your choices won't be challenged.

 #### Decision-making reasoning

-Reasoning is using data, facts and process to decide about possible courses of action.
-We strive to move fast, but the world surrounding us is complex, ambiguous and carries out a considerable deal uncertainty.
+Reasoning is using data, facts, and a formal process to decide about possible courses of action.
+We move fast, but the world is complex, ambiguous and unpredictable.
 More often than not, we can't wait to have all the information available to make a decision.
-Still, we need to make it.
-The formula that I use embraces that we make decisions in imperfect conditions.
-In essence, we need 50% to 70% of the information to make a decision, but we need to be great at correcting course and learning.
+We need between 50% to 70% of the information available to make a decision.
+Still, we must be excellent at correcting course and learning.

 I tend to optimise for:

-* What's the best for the Customer today, mid and long term?
+* What's the best for the customer/our people today, mid and long-term?
 "How does good looks like" so I have a reference point to evaluate other options.
 * What's the cost of delay of making the decision?
 * Can it be reversed?
 Will it open other possibilities in the future?
 How?
 When?
 * Are we going to learn something new?

 #### Decision-making intuition

-Intuition is using your 'gut feeling' to decide about possible courses of action.
-Although some people perceive it as a sixth sense only available to some, IMHO intuition is a combination of past experience and your personal values.
+Intuition is using one 'gut feeling' to decide about possible courses of action.
+Although some people perceive it as a sixth sense only available to some, IMO intuition is a combination of past experience and one personal values.
 It is worth taking intuition into account because it reflects your learnings.
-It is, however, not always based on reality, only your perceptions.
+It is, however, not always based on reality, only perceptions.

 It's perfectly acceptable to use your intuition to make a decision that's simple in nature or needs to be made quickly.
-It's also perfectly acceptable to use intuition to close the gap between *knowns* and *unknowns*,and  to question what the data is suggesting (e.g. Are we asking the right questions?).
-When your intuition is against the facts, try hard to validate it.
-Watchout for [confirmation bias](https://www.verywellmind.com/what-is-a-confirmation-bias-2795024).
+It's also perfectly acceptable to use intuition to close the gap between *knowns* and *unknowns*, and to question what the data is suggesting (e.g. Are we asking the right questions?).
+When your intuition is fronting the facts, try hard to validate it.
+Watch out for [confirmation bias](https://www.verywellmind.com/what-is-a-confirmation-bias-2795024).

 #### 'deciding not to decide' is also a decision

-Deciding not to decide is perhaps one of the toughest decisions one can make.
-After all, we're expected to make decisions and to act!
+Deciding not to decide also a sound decision when it is deliberated.
 Not making a decision might feel unnatural or even wrong.
-It's a valid course of action as any other, and it should always be on the table.
+It's a valid course of action as any other, and it must always be on the table.

 #### Decision-making process

-I expect you to follow the following process:
+I expect you to align with the following decision-making process:

-* Identify and state the problem, assumptions, constraints and risks.
+* State the problem, assumptions, constraints, dependencies and risks.
-* Simplify, simplify and simplify until you're able to model the problem.
-* Define how good/success looks like and how to measure it.
+* Define how good looks like and how to measure it.
 * What options are available to you today.
 * Use data and facts to support the options.
 * Define risk mitigations and if possible, a kill-switch.
-* Anticipate the questions of who is impacted or part of the process.
+* Anticipate the questions of who is impacted and part of the process.
 * Keep yourself in check.
-Don't let your ego/emotions get in the way.
+Use your critical thinking and don't let your ego/emotions get in the way.
 * Make a decision!

-I found that writing a 6 or fewer pages document, less is more, for decisions that have significant impact or must be discussed by the group works well.
-Keeping a decision log is also a tool that helps me understand 'why', 'what' and 'when' I've made a given decision.
+I found that writing a 6 or fewer pages document, less is more, for decisions that have a significant impact or must be discussed by a group works well.
+Keeping a decision log is also a tool that helps me understand 'why', 'what' and 'when' I've made a given decision and its quality.

 #### Roadblocks and escalation

 When you bump into a roadblock that you can't solve or something needs approval from high, let me know.
 I'll work with you.
 Don't get hung up on "process", upcoming meetings and such.
 Just-in-time escalation is usually more efficient.

-#### When the decision it's not yours to make, or you weren't included
+#### When the decision it's not yours to make, or you weren't included, or you simply don't agree with the group decision

-If you agree with the decision, happy days.
+If you genuinely agree with the decision, happy days.
 Join forces and get it done.
-It is, however, harder to buy-in into a decision that you don't agree with and/or you weren't included.
-While I'll always try to include you, life happens, the world is not perfect.
+It is, however, harder to buy-in into a decision that you don't agree with and/or you weren't included, or you simply disagree with.
+While I'll always try to include you, life happens, the world is not perfect and neither I'll be looking for consensus.
 You're expected to:

-* Express clearly why you don't agree with the decision on the right forum.
+* Provide clear and factual-based arguments why you don't agree with the decision on the right forum.
-* Provide clear, factual-based and valid alternatives.
+* Come up realistic alternatives.
-* Be a team player.
-* If the decision hasn't changed, Disagree and Commit.
+* If the decision hasn't budged, Disagree and Commit.
 Stand by it and give your best to make it a success.
+Be a team player.

+[Group thinking](https://en.wikipedia.org/wiki/Groupthink) is not acceptable in any circumstances.

-#### Learning
+#### Learning from your decisions

 I suggest you conduct a retrospective for every significant successful or failed decision you've made.
 Better when you include stakeholders.
 It's a powerful tool to learn.

 ### Communication

 Communication is key to everything that we do.
 It's the cornerstone of trust, and trust is the bedrock of an effective and efficient relationship.
 It will make or break us.
-I don't claim to be an expert.
-Below I'll do my very best to describe what works for me, but it's not a definite guide.
+I don't claim to be an expert, but below I'll do my very best to describe what works for me.
+It's not a definite guide.

 I strive to spend 10h+ of my week with my direct reports because I've found the hard way that the vast majority of issues are a result of poor or infrequent communication.
 We must communicate well and often.

-Communicate clearly, concisely and go straight to the point (I'm working hard on these).
-Value people's time, and they will value yours.
-Be forthright and upright, but don't forget to be kind.
-Empathy goes a long way, and often one doesn't know what's people's constraints feelings and commitments before having a candid and compassionate conversation about it.
+Communicate kindly, clearly, concisely and go straight to the point (I'm working hard on these).
+Value people's time and they will value yours.

+Empathy goes a long way, and often one doesn't know what's people' constraints feelings and commitments before having a candid and compassionate conversation about it.
+Don't assume what's people stance, have a conversation instead.

 #### Share information openly, broadly and deliberately

 Nothing to hide, all to share.
-Feel free to discuss things with anybody in the business.
+Feel free to discuss things with anybody in the company.
 From C-levels to everyone else.
 If there's something wrong, I appreciate hearing it from you so we can fix it together.
 Failure to address issues first with me will cost you your job because I'll perceive it as toxic office politics.

-Default to share everything.
-Deliberately create/use communication forums to share information.
-Use the right forums to capture the attention of the right audience.
-Be as data-driven as possible, there's less room for interpretation and emotions tend not to get in the way.
-And use your business acumen, comms go a long way when people can relate with a solid narrative that's aiming to solve a Customer problem.
-When one failed to do so, is often considered "noise".

 Over-communicate when you can, so that you earn credits for when you're unusually busy.
 If people start getting overwhelmed by the quantity, they will tell you.

+Deliberately create/use communication forums to share information.

+Be as data-centric as possible, there's less room for interpretation and emotions tend not to get in the way.

+Use your business acumen, communication goes a long way when people can relate with a solid narrative that's solving a problem.

+If you're not sure if you should share something, ask before sharing.
+Failing to do so will have a nett negative impact on trust.

 #### Optimise for data/facts/knowledge-based communication

 I see opinions as *a view or judgement formed about something, not necessarily based on fact or knowledge*.
 It's perfectly acceptable to share opinions.
-But it's important to be explicit when you're giving your opinion vs making a statement of facts, "IMO" vs "data shows".
-This will help the audience to put your remarks in perspective, and you'll be giving a positive contribution to the group.
+But it's important to be explicit when you're giving your opinion versus making a statement of fact, "IMO" vs "evidence shows".
+This will help the audience to put your remarks in perspective, and you'll be giving a positive contribution to the group with your opinion.

 I tend to ask for your thoughts rather than opinions because I value the understanding of your thought process more.
-It's excellent when we both reach the same conclusions.
+It's best when we both reach the same conclusions.

 #### When people don't buy-in for your ideas